GHutch55/fragments/README.md

 ## Note

-Due to me having to host on the free version of Render, the first usage in a few minutes might take significantly longer than normal due to it having to spin up again.
+Due to me having to host on the free version of Render, the first use in a few minutes might take significantly longer than normal because it has to spin up again.

 ---